 Brief Biographic:

-I am a long-time resident of Ithaca with family and roots in Long Island and NYC.
-Ithaca College provides a wonderful place for my career endeavors because it allows opportunities for sharing the latest wellness and exercise physiology information with interested students and colleagues.
-Moreover, my position allows me to work with others pursuing research to create new knowlede in these very exciting fields.
-Outside of work, I love hiking the beautiful parks in the area with my lifelong partner and wife Colleen.
+Outside of work, I loved hiking the beautiful parks in the area with my lifelong partner and wife Colleen.
 I also enjoy golfing at the local courses in the summertime.
-Running, and 3-4 days/week in the Ithaca College Wellness Clinic, help me with maintaining fitness.
-I have two wonderful sons who are living in San Diego and Atlanta and we visit each other as often as we can.
+Running, and 3-4 days/week in the Ithaca College Wellness Clinic, helped me maintain fitness.
+My family and roots are in NYC - Brooklyn and Long Island.
+I have two wonderful sons who are living in Los Angeles and Chicago and we visit each other as often as we can.
 I am thankful for all these blessings and opportunities.

 Education: